 Before joining the Museum as CFO and Treasurer in 2014, Humbert spent two years as CFO at rent.com and ten years as CFO of Genex, a full-service digital agency.

 Jacobson joined NHMLA in 2001 and has been the Senior Vice President of Advancement since 2007.
-He oversees the NHMLA Next Campaign, Major Gifts, Corporate and Foundation Relations, Membership, and Events and Filming.
+He oversees Institutional Giving, Major Gifts, Membership, and fundraising for capital and special projects.
 He works closely with members of the Board of Trustees and staffs the Advancement Committee of the Board.

 Prior to coming to NHMLA Jacobson spent 15 years at the Los Angeles County Museum of Art, where he held a number of fundraising positions, most recently Director of Development.
 He is also an award-winning playwright.

-As the Vice President of Marketing and Communications since 2009, Wornham has led the rebranding, marketing, media and digital initiatives and the guest experience around the New NHMLA—a ten-year transformation that includes new gardens, galleries and exhibits of mammals, dinosaurs and Southern California’s natural and cultural history.
-She has also led communications efforts around the refreshing and re-imagining of the world-famous La Brea Tar Pits and Museum, which is overseen by NHMLA.
+As the Senior Vice President of Strategic Engagement, Cynthia Wornham is responsible for advancing the institution's strategic framework and goals through the development of collaborative initiatives, partnerships, and alliances to build brand equity and broaden audiences.
+Since joining NHMLA in 2009 as Vice President for Marketing and Communications, Wornham has led the re-branding, marketing, media, and digital initiatives and the guest experience around the New NHMLA's ten-year transformation that includes new gardens, galleries, and exhibits of mammals, dinosaurs and Southern California's natural and cultural history.
+She has also led branding and communications efforts around the refreshing and re-imagining of the world-famous La Brea Tar Pits Museum, which is overseen by NHMLA.

 Prior to joining NHMLA, Nathan worked as the Vice President of Human Resources for JM Eagle.
 She has over 15 years of experience and overall responsibility for developing, planning and executing full scope innovative strategies, best practices and programs for Corporate Human Resources that aligned with functional organizational objectives at a high level perspective.